enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Create Site
 -----------

 Log in to the Administrative console using the Administrative user, and navigate to the Content Manager App.
+The default username is "su" and the password is "password".

 #.
 Click ``New`` and select "Site" from the list of content types
 #.
 Fill in the form with Display Name: "Hello World"